Trickbot

-Trickbot is computer malware, a trojan for the Microsoft Windows and other operating systems, and the cybercrime group behind this.
+Trickbot was a trojan for Microsoft Windows and other operating systems.
 Its major function was originally the theft of banking details and other credentials, but its operators have extended its capabilities to create a complete modular malware ecosystem.
-The Trickbot cybercrime organization is large and well-organized, with possible connections to Russian intelligence agencies.

 Capabilities

 Trickbot was first reported in October 2016.
 It is propagated by methods including executable programs, batch files, email phishing, Google Docs, and fake sexual harassment claims.

 The Web site Bleeping Computer has tracked the evolution of TrickBot from its start as a banking Trojan.
 Articles cover its extension to attack PayPal and business customer relationship management (CRM; June 2017),the addition of a self-spreading worm component (July 2017), coinbase.com, DKIM support to bypass email filters, steal Windows problem history, steal cookies (July 2019), targets security software such as Microsoft Defender to prevent its detection and removal (July 2019), steal Verizon Wireless, T-Mobile, and Sprint PIN codes by injecting code when accessing a Web site (August 2019), steal OpenSSH and OpenVPN keys (November 2019), spread malware through a network (January 2020), bypass Windows 10 UAC and steal Active Directory credentials (January 2020), use fake COVID-19 emails and news (since March 2020), bypass Android mobile two-factor authentication, checks whether it is being run in a virtual machine (by anti-malware experts; July 2020), infecting Linux systems (July 2020).

 TrickBot can provide other malware with access-as-a-service to infected systems, including Ryuk (January 2019) and Conti ransomware; the Emotet spam Trojan is known to install TrickBot (July 2020).

-In 2021, IBM researcher reported that trickbot has been improved by enhanced with features such as creative mutex naming algorithm and an updated persistence mechanism.
+In 2021, IBM researchers reported that trickbot had been enhanced with features such as a creative mutex naming algorithm and an updated persistence mechanism.